sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

 creating the database and running the development web server.
-Two other key files we just created are ``myblog/settings.py`` which contains configuration information for the application such as how to connect to the database and ``myblog/urls.py`` which maps URLs called by a web broser to the appropriate Python code.
+Two other key files we just created are ``myblog/settings.py`` which contains configuration information for the application such as how to connect to the database and ``myblog/urls.py`` which maps URLs called by a web browser to the appropriate Python code.